 Intelligence can be that top level marker, but then you have to start backing down the ladder for each developmental weakness that make it hard for him to convey his intelligence and fit within mainstream expectations.
 Does he have a reading disability, like dyslexia?
 Does his ADHD make it hard for him to stay focused on text, or limited working memory make it hard for him to remember the plot?

 ADHD is a developmental disorder-meaning these kids are 2-3 years behind their peers in maturity and skills.
-So, for example, a 7-year-old is really a 4-5 year old in terms of life and school functioning: Read this post for more information.
+So, for example, a 7-year-old is really a 4-5 year old in terms of life and school functioning.

 Kids with ADHD often need modified assignments or a slower learning pace as a modification.
 Many have slow processing speed and/or learning disabilities that compound the already difficult task of completing schoolwork efficiently, without getting lost and distracted.

 ADDitude community moderator, author on ADHD parenting, mom to teen boy with ADHD, LDs, and autism